-When choosing which units to enrol in, you need to consider three things:
+When choosing which subjects to register in, you need to consider three things:

 - Are you studying in Summer Session?
-The units you're enrolled in for Summer will affect which units you can study in Autumn and Spring 2017
+The subjects you're enrolled in for Summer will affect which subjects you can study in Autumn and Spring 2024

-- Find your course on the Western Sydney University Handbook (the course and unit search) and check your course structure to see which units you can enrol in
+- Find your program on the Western Sydney University Handbook (opens in a new window) and check your program structure to see which subjects you can register in.

-I need advice about units and my course progression
+I need advice about subjects and my program progression

-If you're not sure which units to enrol in or want some advice about your course progress, you should contact your Academic Course Advisor or Director of Academic Program for help.
-You can find their details on the course page in the Handbook (under the 'Course Advice' heading).
+If you're not sure which subjects to register in or want some advice about your program progress, you should contact your Academic Program Advisor or Director of Academic Program for help.
+You can find their details on the Handbook (opens in a new window) (under the 'Course Advice' heading).

 - Check your mobile phone number and postal address and update if they've changed

-- Select your specialisation (major/sub-major etc) if applicable
+- Select your field of study (major/sub-major etc) if applicable

-- Select and confirm your units (make sure you click 'Proceed to checkout' and then 'confirm')
+- Select and confirm your subjects (make sure you click 'Proceed to checkout' and then 'confirm')

-Note: if you have successfully enrolled in your units, you will receive an email (in your student email account) confirming your enrolment.
+Note: if you have successfully registered in your subjects, you will receive an email (in your student email account) confirming your registration.

 Check your results

-Your enrolment may need to change after your Spring and/or Summer results are released.
-You'll need to login to MySR and check your enrolment after you receive your results and make any necessary changes.
+Your subject registration may need to change after your Spring and/or Summer results are released.
+You'll need to login to MySR (opens in a new window) and check your subject registrations after you receive your results and make any necessary changes.

-Remember, any changes you make to your enrolment will affect your Tutorial Registration and timetable/
+Remember, any changes you make to your registrations will affect your Tutorial Registration and timetable.

 Find out more about results release.

-You will receive an email telling you when tutorial preferences are open for each teaching session.
+You will receive an email telling you when class registration is open for each teaching term

-When preferences open, login to Western Central, go to the 'Links' page and select 'Tutorial Registration (Allocate+) from the list.
-The units you are enrolled in will automatically appear.
+When preferences open, go into Allocate+.(opens in a new window) The subjects you are registered in will automatically appear.
 You will need to select multiple preferred times for each lecture, tutorial and/or practical class (unless there is only one time available).
-Once preferences close, the system will put you in one of your preferred tutorial times.
+Once preferences close, the system will put you in one of your preferred class times.

 Get my timetable

-Once you've been allocated to one of your preferred tutorial times, you will receive an email notifying you that your timetable is ready.
-You need to then login to Tutorial Registration (Allocate+) via Western Central and download your timetable to your personal calendar.
+Once you've been allocated to one of your preferred class times, you will receive an email notifying you that your timetable is ready.
+You need to then login to Allocate+.(opens in a new window) and download your timetable to your personal calendar.